polimi-cmls-2025/International-Love/README.md

 The JUCE-based audio plugin project implements a real-time distortion effect processor with external OSC control support.
 The plugin uses the AudioProcessorValueTreeState to manage a single Drive parameter, that controls the intensity of the distortion effect.
 Internally, the incoming audio signal is first passed through a gain stage that is changed dynamically based on the drive parameter, and then it is processed with to emulate hard clipping, ending with an output gain compensation.

-In order to do this the plugin has an OSC receiver that listens on port 9003 for /drive messages that are sended by Supercolider with the data received from Arduino, enabling real-time parameter changes from external controllers or visualization interfaces.
+In order to do this the plugin has an OSC receiver that listens on port 9003 for /drive messages that are sent by SuperCollider with the data received from Arduino, enabling real-time parameter changes from external controllers or visualization interfaces.

 ##### Filters: